-The Voice is the backbone of CEA's publications.
-The history of our organization and the school district can be found in The Voice.
+The CEA Voice is the backbone of CEA's publications.
+The history of our organization and the school district can be found in The CEA Voice.
 It is primarily written by the CEA President with input from staff members and teachers.
-You receive The Voice every Monday.
+You receive The CEA Voice every Monday.
 It contains the latest news and announcements concerning Columbus teachers.
-The Voice is printed by CEA and is available electronically on the CEA website.
-You can request to be added to the mailing list by contacting Bob Hern at bhern@ceaohio.org.
+The CEA Voice is printed by CEA and is available electronically on the CEA website.
+You can request to be added to the mailing list by contacting the CEA Office at 614-253-4731.